-We just opened the door for another class; if you want to get the whole food/mood/mom thing plugged in, please join us!
+If you want to get the whole food/mood/mom thing plugged in, find our more here: Inside Out.

 Note: The Parenting Dare is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com!